 After you enable dictation, you can optionally adjust the Language and Shortcut.

 Language: The default language set on your Mac will display here.
 To use another already installed, select it in the drop-down list or to install and use another, click Add Language and pick one from the list.

-Shortcut: The default shortcut to start dictation after it’s enabled is to click the Fn key on your keyboard twice.
+Shortcut: The default shortcut to start dictation after it’s enabled is to click the Fn key on your keyboard twice (On newer macOS versions, it can be Press Control Key Twice).
 To choose a different shortcut, pick one from the drop-down list.
 To create your own, select Customize and press the keys you want to use.

 Select the microphone for dictation

 You may want to use a tool other than your Mac’s microphone for dictation.
 If you have others, you can change this easily.

 1) Go back to the dictation settings by opening System Preferences and selecting Keyboard.